OCA/stock-logistics-workflow/README.rst

 In the field "real weight", shown the value of total estimated weight field.
 The value of this field can be changed.

+In the transfer wizard pickings, has gotten the new "Record" button, allowing only modify operations of the picking

 Credits
 =======